Frederick Spring: First World War

-Post-war military career
+Post-war career

-Following the end of World War 1, Spring was appointed Senior Instructor at the Senior Officers' School, Belgaum, India from January 1921 to September 1922.
+Following the end of the First World War, Spring was appointed Senior Instructor at the Senior Officers' School, Belgaum, India from January 1921 to September 1922.
 Returning to England, Spring continued to serve with the Lincolnshire Regiment, commanding the 1st Battalion between 1923 and 1927.
 In this capacity he was in charge of the battalion during its deployment to Northern Ireland from 1923 to 1924 in support of the Royal Ulster Constabulary.

 Between 1927 and 1931, Spring was Assistant Quartermaster General of Southern Command in England.
 He was subsequently the commander of the Poona (Independent) Brigade Area, Southern Command, India until his retirement in 1935.
 From 1935 to 1939, he served as Inspector of Recruiting.
 During the Second World War, he worked on the Imperial General Staff at the War Office.
 He was also a Justice of the Peace.

 Death

 Spring died in 1963 in Aldershot, Hampshire.
 There is a memorial in Lincoln Cathedral to his memory.